init-Sense/.github/profile/README.md

 An interactive website where you can find presentations for our games.
 Currently it is a prototype, but the idea is for it to grow with our projects.

 ### NOCLIP
-Although the repository isn't still linked to init.Sense, the first project we ever made was in Unity and it was for an university course.
+This is the first project we ever made.
+It's been made in Unity and it was for an university course.
 The idea for NOCLIP was to have a platformer which would let the player take a sneak peek of the map in different checkpoints and to have it noclip through various obstacles in order to reach the end.
 You can find it [on itch](https://polimi-game-collective.itch.io/noclip).

 ### Who is currently in init.Sense?
 @azazellino<sub>(co-founder)</sub> | @bottolo<sub>(co-founder)</sub> | @roxmysox<sub>(member)</sub>